How to use Backache Relief Pills Tablet

 If you are taking the over-the-counter product, read all directions on the product package before taking this medication.
 Take this medication by mouth, usually 3 to 4 times daily with a full glass of water (8 ounces or 240 milliliters) or as directed by your doctor.
 Do not lie down for at least 10 minutes after taking this drug.
 If stomach upset occurs while taking this medication, take it with food, milk, or an antacid.

-Dosage is based on your medical condition and response to therapy.
+The dosage is based on your medical condition and response to treatment.
 To reduce your risk of stomach bleeding and other side effects, take this medication at the lowest effective dose for the shortest possible time.
-Do not increase your dose, take it more frequently, or take it for a longer time than prescribed.
+Do not increase your dose, take it more often, or take it for a longer time than prescribed.
 Do not take the over-the-counter product for more than 10 days unless otherwise directed.
 For ongoing conditions such as arthritis, continue taking this medication as directed by your doctor.
 Discuss the risks and benefits with your doctor or pharmacist.

-For certain conditions (e.g., arthritis), it may take up to 2 weeks of taking this drug regularly until you get the full benefit.
+For certain conditions (such as arthritis), it may take up to 2 weeks of taking this drug regularly until you get the full benefit.

 If you are taking this drug "as needed" (not on a regular schedule), remember that pain medications work best if they are used as the first signs of pain occur.
 If you wait until the symptoms have worsened, the medicine may not work as well.

 If your condition lasts or gets worse, if you develop new symptoms, or if you think you may have a serious medical problem, get medical help right away.

 If your doctor has directed you to use this medication, remember that your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.